Bloom-host/BloomDocs/docs/using_the_panel/backups/guide.md

 ### For Existing Plans

-:::note Bare Metal Servers with the Game Panel Management Addon Please [open a ticket](https://billing.bloom.host/submitticket.php) on our billing panel requesting the Pro Backup Addon.
+:::note Bare Metal Servers with the Game Panel Management Addon Please [open a ticket](https://billing.bloom.host/submitticket.php) in our Billing Portal requesting the Pro Backup Addon.
 :::

 1. Head over to the [billing area](https://billing.bloom.host) and click 'Manage' next to your plan: